In this article:

 Unrefined salt has a high content of minerals, including calcium, potassium, sodium, and magnesium.

-Salt helps replenish the sodium in your body that may be lost during sweating, therefore maintaining cell voltage and keeping you electrically charged.
-It also plays a vital role in stress hormone balance while reducing fatigue.
+Salt helps replenish sodium in your body that may be lost during sweating, therefore maintaining cell voltage and keeping you electrically charged.

 Citrus fruits, especially, are rich in vitamin C, which helps replenish lost electrolytes, thus maintaining the health of the immune system.
 Moreover, the sugars in citrus fruit juices are good sources of energy during and after a workout.

-Safety: Honey usage is typically safe for adults and children older than 1 year.
+Safety: Honey consumption is typically safe for adults and children older than 1 year.
 Do not give honey to a child under age 1 since they may get botulism.

 Rarely, oral administration of honey can lead to stomachache, nausea, and vomiting.
 It can also cause hyperactivity, insomnia, and nausea in children.
 Consult a doctor when you or your child experiences these reactions.